lucasdavid/jmagic/README.md

    cards to others.

-For more flexible behavior, check the constructors available at `magic.core.Game` class.
+For more flexible behavior, check the constructors available at `Game` class.

 ### Basic Mechanics

-A `magic.core.Game` represents a Game of magic.
-It contains the current state of the world (an instance of `magic.core.states.State`), the players in the game and observers (instances of `magic.core.observers.Observer`), which are responsible for keeping the game consistent.
+A `Game` represents a Game of org.games.jorg.games.jmagic.org.games.jmagic.
+It contains the current state of the world (an instance of `State`), the players in the game and observers (instances of `Observer`), which are responsible for keeping the game consistent.

 At every iteration, the `Game` object will retrieve who's the active `Player`